-InflammaCure™ Herbal Mix is our powerful anti-inflammatory golden milk blend that we hand make from strictly certified organic medicinal grade ingredients.
+InflammaCure™ Herbal Mix is our powerful anti-inflammatory blend that we hand make from strictly certified organic medicinal grade ingredients.
 InflammaCure is traditionally taken daily to help reduce inflammation, boost the immune system, and improve overall health.
 These powerful herbs have been shown to support every body function/process.

 Ingredients: Turmeric*, Black Pepper*, Ceylon Sweet Cinnamon*, Ginger*, Cardamom*, Allspice*, and Clove*. (* = USDA Certified Organic Ingredient).
 Three of these herbs are considered panaceas and may beneficially support all body functions/processes and thus overall health.
 Sold as 15-day (2.4 oz), 30-day (4.8 oz.), and 60-day (9.6 oz.) sizes.
-Our subscription version is available only in the 60-day (9.6 oz.) size and is shipped every two months with FREE SHIPPING to ensure your uninterrupted supply.
+Our subscription version is available only in the 60-day (9.6 oz.) size and is shipped every two months with FREE SHIPPING to ensure your uninterrupted and timely supply.

 A daily amount of 1-1/2 tsp is suggested, and most customers simply sprinkle into coffee, tea, smoothies, oatmeal, granola cereal, etc. We like it on our scrambled eggs in the morning.
 To optimize efficacy, it is believed that the best way to take InflammaCure is as a Golden Milk.
-This is a traditional Ayurvedic drink called Haldo doodh in Hindi.
+This is a traditional Ayurvedic drink called Haldo doodh (Hindi).
 We suggest taking 20 minutes before bed to optimize uptake and help with sleep, although taking InflammaCure any time during the day is acceptable.
 Here’s the recipe:

 Golden Milk Recipe: To ~8oz. of dairy (or non-dairy milk) add 1-1/2 tsp of the InflammaCure powder and up to 1 Tbsp of coconut oil.
 Add raw organic honey** to sweeten.
 Warm this for at least 10 minutes on the stove.
 We do not recommend using a microwave.
 Do not allow it to simmer.
 That’s too hot!
 Just warm it.
 Stir occasionally.
 Then strain (only if preferred) into your favorite mug, add ¼ tsp of organic vanilla extract if desired.
 Enjoy!
 Feel free to modify this recipe to your preferences.
-We think it’s really important to find a way to take it that you love.
-Some people report it takes some getting use to the flavor, but find it rather addicting over time.
+We think it’s really important to find a way to take InflammaCure daily in a way that you love.
+Some people report it takes some getting use to the flavor but find it rather addicting over time.
 We’re often asked about the reason for adding the coconut oil.
 Coconut oil is a lipid and healthy fat.
 It acts to break down the tough fat-soluble components, particularly the turmeric and ginger root.
-The use of other fatty oils in place of the coconut oil is acceptable, but we suggest butter or olive oil to avoid the destructive and inflammatory linoleic acid (Omega 6) that’s abundant in other oils.
+The use of other fatty oils in place of the coconut oil is acceptable, but we suggest butter or olive oil to avoid the destructive and inflammatory linoleic acid (Omega 6) that’s more abundant in other oils.

 Other Thoughts on Making: Some folks prefer making the Golden Milk in plain water, and that’s fine.
 Most of our customers make the golden-milk in almond milk.
 For customers that wish to mask the flavor, you might try chocolate-flavored almond milk, which when made tastes much like a Christmas-time hot cocoa.
 Many of our customers take it in their coffee at breakfast, add it to their smoothies, or sprinkle it onto their granola cereal, pancakes, or oatmeal.
 Some customers batch make the golden-milk and store it in the refrigerator in a glass jar.
 They’ll then drink it cold, hot, or use it as their coffee creamer.
 If you find the taste too strong, try adding more milk.
 The powder will not completely dissolve.
 If you can drink it without straining, this is definitely preferred!
 We like to suggest getting all of it into your body.